telerik/winforms-docs/winforms-converter/supported-controls/label.md

 # Label

 The Label is converted to [RadLabel]({%slug winforms/panels-and-labels/label%}).
-The following tables describes which properties, methods and events are removed and which are replaced with similar equivalents.
+The following table describes which properties, methods and events are removed and which are replaced with similar equivalents.

 |Properties|Action|RadControls Equivalent|
 |---|---|---|